 Note that the M.2 form factor emerged as a more modern type of internally mounded expansion card.
 It is interesting to note that this form factor can use either the standard SATA interface or the faster PCIe interface, depending on its type and functionality.
 An M.2 device used for SSD takes lesser space and looks cleaner than form factors.

 It is also worth mentioning that the Non-Volatile Memory Express protocol supports different hardware environments to include internal desktop and laptop storage, as well as external storage.
-It also supports various operating systems such as Windows from Microsoft, macOS from Apple, Linux distributions such as Ubuntu, and Chrome OS from Google.
+It also supports various operating systems such as Windows from Microsoft, macOS from Apple, Linux distributions such as Debian and Ubuntu, and Chrome OS from Google.

 Apple has demonstrated the use of this protocol in mobile devices and a mobile operating system with the introduction of the iPhone 6S.
 Of course, it was impossible to fit a standard SSD in a smartphone.
 As a workaround, what the company did was to modify the NVMe protocol and develop their own custom PCIe controller.